4W4I5/Semester-6-Notes/Forensics/Finals Prep/Finals Prep Notes.md

     - ReFS utilizes disk structures similar to the Master File Table (MFT) in NTFS.
 ## Assignment 4: Dark Web Forensics
 ## Assignment 5: Python Code to read MBR
+- Essentially read the first 446 bytes of the first sector and hash
+- Compared hash later on using winhex
 ## Assignment 6: Timeline Analysis using TSK
 - After creating an image via an imaging tool such as FTKImager
 - Creating a filesystem log with MAC times